-- A bond payment of \$100 per day is charged upon the acceptance of a booking offer and is applicable to every new offer made after the initial enrolment. - The maximum bond for education and care required will be limited to \$500 per family across Kingston's Family and Children's Centres. - The bond payment is non-refundable where the child does not commence at the service. - A bond payment of \$100 is charged to secure a child's sessional kindergarten place.
-The kindergarten bond will be refunded during term one.
-The bond payment is non-refundable where the child does not commence at the service. - Families with children already enrolled in our education and care program, seeking to enrol their child in the kindergarten program, are required to provide a \$100 deposit to reserve their child's place.
-The \$100 kindergarten bond will be refunded during term one. - If an existing family wishes to increase their child's days in the kindergarten program, an additional \$100 bond per day is applicable. - Where 4 weeks' written notice is provided to cease care at the service and final invoice has settled, the bond payment will be refunded. - The bond is waived for families who hold a valid Health Care or Concession Card. - Where the bond payment poses a barrier to a family enrolling at the service, the bond may be waived at the senior coordinator's discretion. - Children can attend one half-day session on their first day of commencement to assist settling into the service.
+- A bond payment of \$100 per day is charged upon the acceptance of a booking offer and is applicable to every new offer made (including change of day requests) after the initial enrolment. - The bond payment is non-refundable where the child does not commence at the service. - Where 4 weeks' written notice is provided to cease care at the service, the bond payment will be refunded. - A bond payment of \$100 is charged to secure a child's sessional kindergarten place.
+The bond payment is non-refundable where the child does not commence at the service. - The bond is waived for families who hold a valid Health Care or Concession Card. - Where the bond payment poses a barrier to a family enrolling at the service, the bond may be waived at the senior coordinator's discretion. - Children can attend one half-day session on their first day of commencement to assist settling into the service.
 These sessions are charged at half the daily rate.